 Accessibility Information:

 For the College of Education Departmental Ceremony: accessible seating will be located underneath a tented area on the South Lawn behind Knight Library and should be easy to find on the field.
 We will have information tables at each corner of the field if you have questions.
-As this seating is limited, we request that the person needing accommodation sit there with only one other member of their family; remaining party members should sit in the ample seating available on the lawn.
-The chairs are the same as those that are under the tent.
+As this seating is limited, we request that the person needing accommodation sit there with only one other member of their family; remaining party members are asked to sit elsewhere on the field.
 All accessible seating is on a first-come, first-served basis; we do not take reservations for these seats.

 ADA parking will be in lot 37, as well as the 13th Ave. garage.
 There will be golf carts stationed in lot 37 to help with ADA shuttle needs.
 Guests can approach and ask for shuttle service to the south lawn site.
 The accessible shuttle will also run that day.